feifanl/ARENA/README.md

-# ARENA 3.0 AI Safety Curriculum (WIP)
+# ARENA 3.0 AI Safety Curriculum

 My copy of the [ARENA AI Safety Curriculum](https://www.arena.education/curriculum) from [London Initiative for Safe AI (LISA)](https://www.safeai.org.uk/).
 ARENA is a structured curriculum that covers deep learning fundamentals, transformers, mechanistic interpretability, reinforcement learning, LLM evaluations, and other alignment topics such as emergent misalignment.
 This repo tracks my progress and key takeaways.

-While self-studying ARENA, I have also replicated the seminal papers behind each section.
+While self-studying ARENA, I have also replicated some of the papers behind each section.

 Huge shout out to LISA for making the curriculum public and doing so much for the AI safety space!